ISTESRMNCR/CODE-CAMP-2020/content/teams/Boolean/index.md

 No_Of_Member: "2"
 ---

 Hey !
 We are Team Boolean.
-We are the students of Shaheed Rajguru College of Applied Scieces for Women, We are very new to the hackathon, you may consider it as our first hackathon.
-We have little bit of knowledge of building small applications using Node.js and React-Native framework.
-Thus, we are here to show some of our skills and vision.
-Our team qoute defines us well.
+We are the students of Shaheed Rajguru College of Applied Sciences for Women.
+We are very new to the hackathons, you may consider it as our first hackathon.
+We aren't much experienced in app development as we are still learning to build small applications using Node.js and React-Native framework.
+Thus, we are here to showcase some of our skills and vision.
+Our team quote defines us well.
 ---

 ## Project's Overview